kata-containers/kata-containers/architecture.md

 Before calling its runtime, CRI-O will always add a `io.kubernetes.cri-o.ContainerType` annotation to the `config.json` configuration file it produces from the kubelet CRI request.
 The `io.kubernetes.cri-o.ContainerType` annotation can either be set to `sandbox` or `container`.
-Clear Containers will then use this annotation to decide if it needs to respectively create a virtual machine or a container inside a virtual machine associated with a Kubernetes pod:
+Kata Containers will then use this annotation to decide if it needs to respectively create a virtual machine or a container inside a virtual machine associated with a Kubernetes pod: